He wanted her back, and after a cooling-off period he followed her to her father’s house.

 Goliath was the fearsome Philistine giant who confronted the Israelite army and mocked it.
 ‘Come out and fight, if you dare’, he challenged them.

 To a man they were reluctant to accept the dare – hardly surprising, since according to the Bible he was over 9 feet tall, and built like a tank.
-He also had some very fine armour and weapons –

 He succeeded, and used Goliath’s own sword to hack of the giant’s head.